JakeJMattson/ModMail/README.md

-	        "guildId": "ID of the guild you wish to use the bot in", "reportCategory": "ID of the category in which report channels will be created", "archiveChannel": "ID of channel where archived reports will be sent", "prefix": "The command prefix for this guild, e.g. !", "staffRoleName": "Role required to use the bot" "loggingConfiguration":
+	        "guildId": "ID of the guild you wish to use the bot in", "reportCategory": "ID of the category in which report channels will be created", "archiveChannel": "ID of channel where archived reports will be sent", "staffRoleName": "Role required to use the bot" "loggingConfiguration":
 	        {